3 Tips for Selecting a Real Estate Appraiser in Massachusetts

 Local Market Experience

-When it comes to selecting an appraiser, it’s critical to consider, and ask questions about the appraiser’s years of experience in the market surrounding the subject property.
+When it comes to selecting an appraiser, it’s critical to consider and ask questions about the appraiser’s years of experience in the market surrounding the subject property.
 Each market is unique and has demand and economic factors that can differ greatly from areas just a few miles away.
-This is one of the most common issues we see in reviewing appraisals conducted by firms that are less experienced, and either don’t have access to complete property data, or are not as skilled in interpreting complex data sets.
-It’s best to select an appraisal firm with local market knowledge in each of the markets you service to increase efficiency, and save time in having to select a new company every time you need an appraisal across Massachusetts.
+This is one of the most common issues we see in reviewing appraisals conducted by firms that are less experienced, and either don’t have access to complete property data or are not as skilled in interpreting complex data sets.
+It’s best to select an appraisal firm with local market knowledge in each of the markets you service to increase efficiency and save time in having to select a new company every time you need an appraisal across Massachusetts.

 A Strong Reputation

 Ask for references from previous clients to get honest feedback on how the appraisal firm conducts business and treats its customers.
 If they’re not willing to share references, you can be certain that they’ve had problems satisfying prior clients.
 It’s common in the appraisal business to find valuations professionals that have attitude issues and place little emphasis on ensuring a positive experience.
-There isn’t as much competition in the appraisal field as other real estate sub-industries, which can lead to complacency and a reliance on hand-fed orders from appraisal management companies (AMCs).
+There isn’t as much competition in the appraisal field as other real estate sub-industries, which can lead to complacency and reliance on hand-fed orders from appraisal companies.

-Online review sites such as yelp.com can sometimes be helpful, but regular valuation clients are accustomed to industry-standard poor service, and won’t take the time to leave reviews and ratings.
+Online review sites such as Google Review can sometimes be helpful, but regular valuation clients are accustomed to industry-standard poor service, and won’t take the time to leave reviews and ratings.
 Excellent customer service is not the norm in the valuations industry.
 It’s your best bet to request, and call, at least three references.